21crickets/21crickets.github.io/docs/All.md

 ### Can I sell my token?
 Yes, you can list your token for sale any time on royal.
-One exciting part of purchasing music rights is that these assets may appreciate—artist and song popularity, token demand, extras, and more can all play a role in secondary pricing.
+One exciting part of purchasing music rights is that these assets/paper_images may appreciate—artist and song popularity, token demand, extras, and more can all play a role in secondary pricing.
 Once you sell your token, royalty payouts and unclaimed extras will go to the new token owner[^4].

 Royalty advances are essential to musicians because they provide a source of upfront income before the actual royalties from music sales and streams start coming in.
 This can be particularly useful for musicians who are just starting out, or for established musicians who need financial support to produce new music, pay for promotional activities, or cover living expenses[^2].